How are Cartesian Robots Different?

 A Cartesian robot is capable of reaching every single point within a work envelope at an extremely reasonable cost.
 Their footprint is typically smaller than SCARA or six-axes robots.
 There is a growing demand for medium to large Cartesian robots.

 Durability is a major plus since Cartesians can last for decades.
-Collaborative robots have gotten a lot of attention recently and have important uses, they may not be the appropriate high speed, high payload actions but in right circumstance are hard to beat.
+Collaborative robots have gotten a lot of attention recently and have important uses.
+This type of system is built with stability and longevity in mind, meaning that its rigid aluminum construction provides necessary strength and stability while allowing for environments with higher shock, vibration, and temperature fluctuations.
+They may not be the appropriate high-speed, high-payload actions, but in the right circumstance are hard to beat.

 Cartesian robots are more precise than other robots due to the fact that they move along three linear axes rather than requiring complex rotational movements.
 This allows them to insert greater accuracy into their performance.
 Not only can this type of robot rapidly perform complicated tasks with higher precision than traditional robots, but it also can reach tight spaces with ease and quickly change tools when required for different tasks.

 Are There Any Drawbacks to Using Cartesian Robots in Industrial Applications?

 Cartesian robots, while reliable and precise in many uses, may not be the most suitable for certain industrial applications.
 They have a limited range of motion compared to other types of robotics, allowing them to only work within a confined space.